ryan-ash/gemini-inn/Assets/Texts/DialogStrings.md

 - PLUG RATS
 - WORTHLESS BASTARDS
 - CLOWNS
-- SONs OF AN UNSUCCESSFUL NIGHT
+- SONS OF SHITTY NIGHT
-- A WASTE OF A LIFE
+- WASTE OF LIFE
 - DARWINSHOPPED - The manipulation of scientific data to prove we used to be monkeys.
 -

 1
 1. -HEY, YOU, ~THE NAME~!!!
 I have some propositions for ya beside the alcohol.
 Get your drunk asses over here!
-2. ~THE NAME~!
+2. GET YOUR ASS HERE, ~THE NAME~!
 Yes, you!
 I’ve got a deal, wanna take a look or I have to throw it right into your filfthy faces?!
 3. You, young ~the name~!
 You’re coming or what?!
-I haven’t got so much time as ya’ll .
+I haven’t got so much time as ya’ll.
-4. ~the name~!
+4. Hey, ~the name~!
 Move faster!
 5. Don’t rush yourselves, ~the name~!
-I could press the life pause anytime , couldn’t I?
+I could press the life pause anytime, couldn’t I?